CrIME IN ILLINOIS ONLINE HELP

 Data Element 3-Incident Date

-date is unknown, otherwise Report Date Indicator should be blank
+required if incident date is unknown, otherwise Report Date Indicator should be

 Data Element 3-Incident Hour